 5.6.
 Power Consumption

 Proposers shall report whether their proposed solution can be fully integrated.
 The proposers should report on the overall power consumption of their proposed solutions.
-The requirements are met if the given values are suitable for the applied use case/use cases.
+The requirements are met if the given values are suitable for the applied use case.

 5.7.
 Antenna Parameters and Beam Steering